fshowalter/movielog-archive/reviews/the-bloody-judge-1970.md

 Instead, the film revolves around a fictitious love triangle.
 Jeffreys obsesses over Mary, a young peasant girl.
 Mary's lover, Harry, is part of the rebellion.
 Jeffreys longs to arrest Harry, but Harry's father is a political ally of Jeffreys.
 Instead, Jeffreys arrests Mary.
 Harry frees her.
 Jeffreys captures them both.
 They escape.
 Then the revolution happens.

 There's also a blind oracle who may be psychic, and a man dressed like Boris Karloff in _The Tower of London (1939)_, torturing a semi-nude woman covered in Technicolor blood.
+If you're in it for these bits, I recommend liberal use of the fast-forward button.

 This mess of disparate plot-points has its roots in money.
 The production had multiple financiers, and each wanted a different film.
 One wanted a horror movie.
 Another wanted a historical drama.
 Yet another wanted an exploitation picture.
 The filmmakers tried to please everyone.
 At least no one wanted a comedy.

-The resulting compromise boils down to a string of overlong, exposition-leaden scenes interrupted by occasional bits of exploitation[^1].
+The resulting compromise boils down to a string of overlong, exposition-leaden scenes interrupted by occasional bits of exploitation.
 Things pick up when the revolution gets underway, but not enough to recapture our interest.
 I can forgive stiff dialog, convoluted plotting, gratiutious nudity and violence.
 I can't forgive boring.

 Compounding matters, Lee and director Jesús Franco disagreed on how to portray Jeffreys.
 Lee wanted historical accuracy.
 Franco wanted something more "dynamic."
 I don't know what Franco meant by "dynamic" and, judging by his performance, I don't think Lee did either.
 Consider how Lee looks uncomfortable whenever he sits down, shifting his weight.
 In the DVD extras, Lee explains that Jeffreys suffered from kidney stones.
 Lee was a fine actor, but without script help, kidney stones is an impossible charade.

 The financing amalgam also explains the myriad of alternate titles.
 In the United States it was _Night of the Blood Monster_.
 In England it was _Witch Killer of Broadmoor_, even though there's no Broadmoor in the film.
 Granted, there's no Blood Monster either, but why Broadmoor?
 That's one question the DVD extras couldn't answer.

-[^1]: If you're in it for these bits, I recommend liberal use of the fast-forward button.